-- The building construction and demolition sector should be fully informed on the advantages and ease of PVC recycling, and PVC building products industries should play an active role in educating this sector. - PVC resin and product manufacturers should support a voluntary collection of waste PVC construction products as a means of avoiding waste-related concerns. - PVC product manufacturers should provide the market with extended supplier responsibility (take-back agreements) for their products.
+- The building construction and demolition sector should be fully informed on the advantages and ease of PVC recycling, and PVC building products industries should play an active role in educating this sector. - PVC resin and product manufacturers should support a voluntary collection of waste PVC construction products as a means of avoiding waste-related concerns. - PVC product manufacturers are encouraged to continue using PVC recyclate in new products, and in doing so, should ensure occupational health and safety aspects are considered in the handling of post-consumer waste to reduce the risk of potential exposure of workers to heavy metals or DEHP, DBP or BBP. - PVC product manufacturers should provide the market with extended supplier responsibility (take-back agreements) for their products.
 This commitment will facilitate increased recycling and create awareness of recycling opportunities. - Government departments responsible for overseeing waste management services should improve reporting practices associated with documenting the occurrence, severity and frequency of landfill fires in licensed and unlicensed landfills in Australia, and make this information publicly available.